Each blog user will be assigned a role in the system which will control the user’s access to features and tasks:

 - Author – somebody who can publish and manage their own posts.

 - Contributor – somebody who can write and manage their own posts but cannot publish them.

 - Subscriber – somebody who can only manage their profile.

 For a full breakdown of the roles in WordPress, please refer to Roles and Capabilities.

 Allowing or restricting comments

-- Before publishing your post, be sure to review the Discussion field near the bottom of the page.
+- Before publishing your post, navigate to the Discussion field near the bottom of the page.